 15. Pick bedroom furniture that plays with scale

 What does this mean exactly?
 Well, it can mean three things.
 First, and importantly, you don’t want to put a king-sized bed in a small bedroom.
 So, furniture kept in scale within the room is much more likely to make it feel larger.

 Next: don't over-clutter a small bedroom with too much furniture.
 Doing so will again take up space visually (as well as really).

 Lastly, pick a tall headboard like this one.
 Doing so will make the room feel taller and give it great focus.
 Patterns and prints on the bed and headboard like this fab design from KDLoves are great for distracting the eye and for keeping the bed as the focal point too.

 16. Go for a classic grey scheme in a bedroom

-You can't go wrong with a grey bedroom can you?
-It's always going to be in style and grey is a really easy color to work with other colors.
-You can change up the palette with seasons – in the autumn and winter keep things cozy by adding warmer colors and darker greys and then in summer keep all the greys pale and add plenty of crisp whites and light colors.
+You can't go wrong with gray bedroom ideas can you, they are always going to be in style and gray is a really easy color to work with other colors.
+You can change up the palette with seasons – in the autumn and winter keep things cozy by adding warmer colors and darker grays, and then in summer keep all them pale and add plenty of crisp whites and light colors.

 17. Keep things neutral for a farmhouse feel

-We always love a neutral bedroom, so soft and inviting.
-We like this bedroom idea of adding in lots of nice textures too, just to keep things from looking a bit flat.
-The rustic bedside table, upholstered headboard and thick rugs all help to create interest in a space that doesn't have much color.
+We always love a neutral bedroom decor scheme, as it's guaranteed to be soft and inviting.
+We like the idea of adding in lots of nice textures too, just to keep things from looking a bit flat.
+The rustic bedside table, upholstered headboard and thick bedroom rugs all help to create interest in a space that doesn't have much color.

 18. Go for a beachy look with an all white bedroom